Did you know? In North Carolina…

 Year-round heartworm protection is essential to prevent heartworm disease in both dogs and cats.

 The good news is there are many options for heartworm protection.
-Heartworm preventative products come in oral soft chews, topical liquids, and 6-month injections.
-Heartworm protection is even combined with intestinal parasite control and flea protection.
+Heartworm preventative products come in oral soft chews, topical liquids, and injections.
+Heartworm protection can even be combined with intestinal parasite control and flea protection.

-You can get heartworm preventative directly through our online pharmacy at ah-bc.vetsfirstchoice.com/.
+You can get heartworm preventative at AHBC or directly through our online pharmacy at ah-bc.vetsfirstchoice.com/.
 Monthly heartworm protection can be shipped to your house on the same date every month to serve as an easy reminder to administer it.